samparkewolfe/Sound_Control/README.md

 The Sound Control project is supported by a Paul Hamlyn Foundation “Widening Access and Participation in the Arts” grant.
 The project is led by the Northamptonshire Music and Performing Arts Trust.

 ## Externals & 3rd Party Software Used

 ### CBMicroBit
 https://github.com/Louismac/CBMicroBit
+In order to use the CBMicrobit.exe with Sound Control, it must be at the directory /Library/Application Support/Sound_Control/CBMicroBit

 ### RapidMax
 https://github.com/samparkewolfe/RapidMax